 Business Beginnings - The business was formed by Gary and Tracey Reed just after the Hadrian's Wall Path opened in late 2003 - Gary being born right next to the Wall (well, 200 yards north of it to be precise) and he'd been 'waxing lyrical' in lectures on it for the previous 20 years.

-Hadrian's Wall Ltd - 'The Activity Company On Hadrian's Wall' was founded with a combination of local knowledge, various academic qualifications, Gary's outdoor experience from serving in the Royal Marines, instructing in Outdoor Activities and travelling to far-flung parts leading Expeditions.
+Hadrian's Wall Ltd - 'The Walking Company On Hadrian's Wall' was founded with a combination of local and academic knowledge, Gary's outdoor experience from serving in the Royal Marines, instructing in Outdoor Activities and travelling to far-flung parts leading Expeditions.

 Business Inspiration - Gary & Tracey's experiences together helped shape the business - especially a rather strenuous (unsupported) Heritage Walk along the Inca Trail in Peru, twenty years ago - a lesson not just in 'how you could do it', but also 'how you can make things difficult for yourselves'.